How To Effectively Add Video Marketing To Your SEO Content Strategy

 - Step 3.
 Tag Your Video With the Right Categories

 - Where Does SEO Video Fit Into Your Overall SEO Strategy?

 What is SEO Video Marketing?

-Just like blogs and images, video can be indexed and visible on search engines.
+Just like blogs and images, video can be indexed and visible on search engines (and there are many video search engines out there).
 SEO video marketing is all about making the minor technical tweaks that make that possible.